 One thing you need to do is let your personal injury lawyer know if you have a gap in treatment for any reason.
 Your attorney can properly document any gaps in treatment following a car accident and will note if it was for a legitimate reason.
 This will prevent the insurance carrier from using that against you while negotiating the injury claim.

-$675,000 settlement for a personal injury caused by driver making an illegal left turn
+$675,000 settlement for a past illegal left turn hit case in Florida.

 Typical Injury Treatment Timeline Following an Accident in Florida